Link to PrettyPins PDF on GitHub.

 - SDA - This is the I2C data pin.
 There is a 5k pullup on this pin.

-- There is an I2C power pin for the STEMMA QT connector (and the BME280, if present), which is on by default.
+There is an I2C power pin that needs to be pulled high for the STEMMA QT connector and the BME280 sensor (if present) to work properly.
+CircuitPython and Arduino do this automatically.
 It is available in CircuitPython as

 The digital pins.